wearsunscreen/ninety-nine-elm-problems/lists-tuples-and-union-types.md

 [Problem 21](p/p21.md) - Insert an element at a specified index.

-[Problem 22](p/p22.md) - Create a list of integers in a specified range .
+[Problem 22](p/p22.md) - Create a list of integers in a specified range.